Francisco X. Alarcón: Poetry

 Alarcón was "highly-regarded" for his children's poetry.
-He started writing poetry for children in 1997 when he realized there where very few books for children written by Latino poets.
+He started writing poetry for children in 1997 when he realized there were very few books for children written by Latino poets.
 It took him a few years to sell a publisher on the idea of bilingual poems for children, because publishers didn't think they would sell very well in the United States.
 Kirkus Reviews has called his work on the children's book, Animal Poems of the Iguazu, as "eloquently crafted."
 He has been praised for his depictions of Latino culture in his poetry for children.
 His children's poetry reflects a "genuine warmth and sense of play."
 Much of it is autobiographical, touching on his memories of his own childhood in such a way that helps children connect to their own family experiences.
 His descriptions of food are another universal theme that all children can relate to.

 His poetry for adults is more nuanced and deals with issues involving same-sex relationships, violence and literary references.
 His poems have also been described as erotic and socially conscious.
 Alarcón is very careful to construct a sense of meaning and feeling in his poetry that expresses his experiences relating to homosexual desire.
 Snake Poems: An Aztec Invocation and De amor oscuro/Of Dark Love were poems that put him among "the strongest voices in contemporary Chicano poetry."
 De amor oscuro/Of Dark Love is an especially important collection because it attempts to "end the silence on Chicano male homosexuality."
 It is also considered the first collection of Mexican-American poetry "wholly dedicated to the emotion of love."

 He also wrote some short stories.